-Soup-like dishes are very popular among Vietnamese.
+Soup-like dishes are trendy among Vietnamese.
 These kinds of foods, if served hot, are usually safe.
-It’s recommended to clean your cutlery with a napkin, especially in Saigon as the weather in this city is somehow bad.
+It’s recommended to clean your cutlery with a napkin, especially in Saigon, as the weather in this city is somehow bad.
 Try to have only cooked foods and don’t eat raw meat.
 There can be many restaurants, which serve foods like sushi properly; however, it can be a risk!
-As for fruits, it’s better to eat fruits with inedible skin like banana, orange, watermelon, etc.
+It’s better to eat fruits with inedible skin like banana, orange, watermelon, etc.

 Make sure about the high volume of street stalls

 Street foods in Vietnam are safe; however, there are some considerations.
 First, try to buy foods from street stalls with high volume and turnover.
 The more busy stalls, the more fresh food they serve.
 You can see the hygiene of the stalls.
 If your plate or the food preparing process was not as good as your standards, it won’t worth the risk.
 The vessels they use is another important factor.
 If the vessel was wet or washed with tap water, it won’t be a good choice for you.
 Make sure to read the comments and ideas of other travelers to prevent any illnesses or problems.

 Vietnamese dong (VND) is the official currency in Vietnam.
 VND banknotes have many zeroes!
 VND 10,000 is the smallest polymer bill you can find in the street; however, there are still 1000, 2000, and 5,000 banknotes as well.
 The biggest banknote in Vietnam is VND 500,000.

 Major currencies can be exchanged in Vietnam; however, you should be careful about the place you are exchanging the money.
 Airports and banks change your money at a high cost in comparison with a simple jewelry shop.
 So, research the best place for changing your currency.